Snille/MMM-Profilepicture/README.md

 # MMM-Profilepicture
-A simple module to add a background picture to the current profile.
+A simple module to add a background picture to the selected profile.
+This module works well with the [MMM-ProfileSwitcher](https://github.com/tosti007/MMM-ProfileSwitcher) module.
+Set the URL to the users picture, then set the class for each user on each instans of the mofule in your config.

 Note from Snille: I'm new to the MagicMirror world and Node.js, this is my first attempt to modify a module.
 There are probably lot's of things that could have been done better. :)